🏡 living spaces giving connection 🤝

 - with intention, members are attracted to and follow closely related approaches to life based around what we seek to do or believe

-- in purpose a commonality of why we want to share and participate together is prevalent, with diverse approaches to life
+- in purpose a commonality of why we want to share and participate together is prevalent, amongst diverse approaches to life

 You're more likely to share philosophical approaches with those in coliving spaces, than specific beliefs or pursuits.
 In coliving we most often see a why simply being the wish to avoid isolation, loosely sharing amongst diverse independent lifestyles, as opposed intentional communities in which we more tightly enact a shared lifestyle.

 An effect of this differentiation, is that intentional communities (including cohousing) tend to have long-term involvements and membership criterion to ensure community consistency, whilst coliving is more flexible and open.

 Approaches blend and can combine, so every community should be considered unique.
 We each may suit one more than the other, there are of course also pros and cons.
 In a purposeful space there is more diversity and thus opportunity for connections and ideas, whilst in an intentional space there is more immersion and potential for deeper learning.